 A bid protest is a challenge to the award or proposed award of a contract for the procurement of goods and services or a challenge to the terms of a solicitation for such a contract.

-Protests may be filed against procurement actions by federal government agencies.
+Protests may be filed against procurement actions by federal agencies.
+This authority is provided to GAO under the Competition in Contracting Act of 1984 (CICA), 31 U.S.C.
+3551-3557.

 Protests may not be filed against procurement actions by nonfederal government agencies, such as state, local, or foreign governments, or actions by certain exempted federal agencies, such as the Postal Service.
 For more information, see our Bid Protest Regulations (4 C.F.R. § 21.5) and Bid Protests at GAO: a Descriptive Guide.